mr-myself/morphological-analysis/README.md

-### This is a repository to try "morphological analysis" on Python.
+### This is a repository to try "morphological analysis" with MeCab on Python.

 # Environment
 * Python3.6